onzfonz/comp227/src/content/7/en/part7b.md

 [In part 6](/part6/flux_architecture_and_redux) we used the [`useSelector`](https://react-redux.js.org/api/hooks#useselector) and [`useDispatch`](https://react-redux.js.org/api/hooks#usedispatch)
 hooks from the react-redux library to share our redux-store and dispatch function to our components.
-Redux's hook-based API is a lot easier to use than the older, still available, [connect](/part6/connect) API.

 The [React Router's](https://reactrouter.com/en/main/start/tutorial) API we introduced in the [previous part](/part7/react_router) is also partially [hook](https://reactrouter.com/en/6.4.5/start/concepts)-based.